Bhaskers-Blu-Org2/MCW-Mobile-app-innovation/Whiteboard design session/Whiteboard Design Session Trainer Guide - Mobile app innovation.md

     JSON format as it is currently the most popular format for modern IoT and Web Systems.
     ```

-2. Define the messages that need to be ingested.
+2. Define the messages that need to be ingested

-    -   Define the structure of the message sent from an employee checking in a bag for a customer.
+    -   Define the structure of the message sent from an employee checking in a bag for a customer
     ```
         {